wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 ## Requirements

-- Access to Amazon Web Services
+- Access to Amazon Web Services.
 - Access to a [Wavefront proxy](proxies_installing) - Preferably running in AWS or a place accessible to your ECS instances.
-- Wavefront AWS Integration - Parts of the ECS integration use CloudWatch metrics, which can be acquired by configuring the Wavefront AWS integration.
+- Wavefront AWS integration - Parts of the ECS integration use CloudWatch metrics, which can be acquired by configuring the Wavefront AWS integration.

 ## Configure AWS Integration

-If you have not already done so already, set up [Wavefront's AWS Integration](integrations_aws_metrics).
+Set up [Wavefront's AWS Integration](integrations_aws_metrics).
 This allows Wavefront to collect useful high-level metrics about ECS using the Amazon CloudWatch API.

 ## Create Wavefront cAdvisor Task Definition